AruniMishra/JavaSE11/Part1-section-12-understanding-modules/ModuleTesting/ReadMe.md

 ---

 - Run for jdeps
-  - The jdeps tool is used to find out all dependencies of a class file or a jar file.
-It inspects the given class file (or all class files inside a jar files) and finds out all the required modules and packages that are referred to by this class or jar file.
+  - The jdeps tool is used to find out all dependencies of a class file or a jar file without executing it.
+  - It inspects the given class file
+  (or all class files inside a jar files) and finds out all the required modules and packages that are referred to by this class or jar file.
 - '--generate-module-info' option is available with jdeps command only,
   - It generates "mod-descriptors" directory containing module-info.java file
+  - You can add module jars and other jars in its search path using --module-path and --classpath options
+- jdeps --list-deps moduleA.jar
+  - It will list all the modules on which moduleA depends.
+    Lists the module dependencies and also the package names of JDK internal APIs (if referenced).
+  - It will show an error if moduleA requires any other application module.
+    Remember that one modular jar contains only one module.
+So, moduleA.jar will contain only one module.
+    If moduleA depends only on the standard JDK modules, then jdeps will print them.
+    - However, if this module
+      depends on any other application module (for example, moduleB), jdeps won't find it and will therefore fail.
+      You need to put all the module jars in --module-path.

 ```shell
 jdeps --module-path . .\MyFirstModule.jar